-ower work is nearly o

-WORK to renovate one of East Devon's strangest buildings is nearing completion after a nine-month project.
-Peter's Tower is Lympstone's best known landmark, on the weath of Lympstone' by the weathy Peters family who were merchants from Liverpool.
-In 1979 the trustees of the In 1979 the trustees of the Peters' estate offered the tower to the Landmark Trust charity which looks after historic buildings, and since then it has been rented out as holiday accommodation. ation.
+ower work is nearly WORK to renovate one of East Devon's strangest buildings is nearing completion after a ninenearing completion after a nine-month project.
+Peter's Towor is Lympstone's best known landmark, on the beach alongside the village har-bour.
+It was built in 1885 "for the poor of Lympstone" by the wealthy Peters family, who were merchants from Liverpool.
+In 1979 the trustees of the Peters' estate offered the tower to the Landmark Trust charity which looks after historic buildings, and since then it has been rented out as holiday accommodation.

+ation.
 Since last summer, the tower has been clad in plastic and covered in scaffolding, but soon the building will be back in use complete with its characteristic chiming clock and, for the first time in many years, its giant weather vane will be in working order order.

-A team of craftsmen from the Landmark Trust have been giv-ing the four-storey tower a complete overhaul to rid the building plete overhaul to rid the building of dry and wet rot.
+A team of craftsmen from the Landmark Trust have been giv-ing the four-storey tower a complete overhaul to rid the building of dry and wet rot.
 The tower has a spiral stair-case leading from the ground floor bathroom through each of the small rooms into the first floor kitchen, second floor lounge and a third floor bedroom which has only enough room for one bunk bed.

-F
+A spokesman for the Land-

+H